streamlink/streamlink/docs/plugin_matrix.rst

 nbcnews                 nbcnews.com          Yes   No nbcsports               nbcsports.com        No    Yes   Streams maybe be geo-restricted to USA.
-Authentication is not supported. nhkworld                nhk.or.jp/nhkworld   Yes   No nicolive                live.nicovideo.jp    Yes   Yes   Timeshift is supported.
+Authentication is not supported. nhkworld                nhk.or.jp/nhkworld   Yes   No nhltv                   nhl.com/tv           Yes   Yes   Requires login.
+Some streams require a subscription.
+Streams may be geo-restricted. nicolive                live.nicovideo.jp    Yes   Yes   Timeshift is supported.
 Some content may require login. nos                     nos.nl               Yes   Yes   Streams may be geo-restricted to Netherlands. nownews                 news.now.com         Yes   No